Professional Development Opportunity for Community College Faculty

-The RET Summer Research Program is a nine-week experience that integrates individual hands-on research with team-based curriculum development to enable new research concepts to be introduced in community college classrooms in the context-based approach.
-Each summer, the Visiting Fellows completes an 8-week independent research project that has applications in a pre-defined technological area.
-The research is advised by a UC Berkeley engineering faculty, and mentored by postdoctoral researchers, and graduate students of the faculty’s research group.
-The Visiting Fellow also has a 1-week team-based curriculum development experience, in which both the research and curriculum experiences are placed in the context of a technological application that community college students are expected to find exciting, engaging and viable for a future career.
-Following the faculty’s summer experience, participants implement their course module at their community college and demonstrate their course module at the RET Site’s Context-Based Curriculum Development Workshop.
+The RET Summer Research Program is a paid nine-week experience that integrates individual hands-on research with curriculum development to enable new research concepts to be introduced in community college classrooms in the context-based approach.
+Following the faculty’s summer experience, participants implement their course module at their community college.
 This program is jointly funded by an NSF Site award and the Center for E3S.

 Promoting classroom teaching of leading-edge science and engineering concepts in the context of real life applications as a means to excite and retain community college STEM students.
-For Science, Engineering & Mathematics Faculty and Instructors from California Bay Area Community Colleges.
+For science, engineering & mathematics faculty and instructors at California Community Colleges.

 Closely aligned with project-based learning and inquiry-based science education, the context-based approach is a pedagogical method that brings scientific concepts alive in the community college classroom by tying the teaching with applications that resonates with students.
 The context-based approach has been shown through assessments to enhance the students’ interest in STEM and has been applied successfully in college teaching, particularly to the teaching of chemistry.
 Empirical evidence has also shown that context-based education helps students see and appreciate more clearly the links between science and everyday lives.
 The context selected for this RET program is technology applications that offer societal benefits and have employment opportunity potential.
 The premise is that using such context will increase community college student engagement in STEM studies, thereby contributing to student persistence and eventually, improved retention rates of students in STEM.